Explore the data and map solar energy

 • For Input false raster or constant value, choose Solar_Rad_Low_Slope.

-• For Output raster, type Solar_Rad_S_HS_NN (NN stands for No North).
+• For Output raster, type Solar_Rad_S_HS_NN (NN stands for no north).

-Comparing Solar_Rad_S_HS and Solar_Rad_S_HS_NN
+Comparison of Solar_Rad_S_HS and Solar_Rad_S_HS_NN

 Because many north-facing surfaces were removed previously when you removed areas with low solar radiation, the change between these layers is not so dramatic.
 However, some areas did get removed, and the Solar_Rad_S_HS_NN layer contains only roof surfaces suitable for solar panels.